furkansarikaya/FS.Transport.AMQP/docs/event-sourcing.md

 # Event Sourcing Guide

-This guide explains how to implement event sourcing using FS.RabbitMQ.
+This guide explains how to implement event sourcing using FS.StreamFlow.

 ## Table of Contents
 - [Overview](#overview)